what does hydrolyzed mean in dog food

 Hydrolyzed dog food is a specialized type of pet food that has undergone a unique manufacturing process called hydrolyzation.
 This process involves breaking down the proteins in the food into smaller, more easily digestible units called peptides.
 By doing so, hydrolyzed dog food offers a range of potential benefits for dogs with specific dietary needs or sensitivities.

-During the hydrolyzation process, these proteins are exposed to controlled conditions involving heat, enzymes, and/or acids, which cause them to break down into shorter chains of amino acids called peptides.
-These peptides are smaller and simpler in structure than their parent proteins, making them easier for a dog’s digestive system to break down and absorb.
+During the hydrolyzation process, these proteins are exposed to controlled conditions involving heat, enzymes, and/or acids.
+Which causes them to break down into shorter chains of amino acids called peptides.
+These peptides are smaller and simpler in structure than their parent proteins.
+Making them easier for a dog’s digestive system to break down and absorb.

 The process of hydrolyzation in dog food production